 A rest is useful for taking a step back and considering your overall progress and not just the results of an individual game, providing useful insights.

 When we are on the hustle mode (grind) we don’t like the idea of stopping since it might hamper our progress.

 But counterintuitively it makes us continue doing something that doesn’t work, which is fatal for chess improvement.
-Here is a video of a man (Youtuber) that has this exact mindset but decided to take a break and have seen a valuable perspective:

 Taking a break lets you get an overview of your shortcomings, therefore making informed decisions in the future when deciding what to study.